 Tapping into Extreme Scaling

-The Nuxeo CSP has been engineered to take advantage of the features and capabilities of cloud services, making it possible to tap into the extreme scaling that AWS and other services can deliver.
+The Nuxeo CSP has been engineered to take advantage of the features and capabilities of cloud services, making it possible to tap into the extreme scaling that a combo Nuxeo-AWS can deliver, or with other cloud services.
 For quick access to AI functionality, which can greatly enhance large-scale content tasks, the Nuxeo CSP integrates with out-of-the-box AI tools, including Amazon and Google.
 Custom AI and machine learning models are also available with Nuxeo Insight.

 Gartner, in 2019 Magic Quadrant for Content Services Platforms, recognized the scalability as a key strength of the Nuxeo CSP, saying, “The [Nuxeo] scalable architecture serves large deployments, potentially up to billions of documents, for both content storage and content processing.”